-Alex cites Pablo Picasso, David Hockney and Richard Prince as influencing his work.
+Alex Taves cites Pablo Picasso, David Hockney and Richard Prince as influencing his work.
 Picasso’s distinctive style and prolific output, Hockney’s graphic, colour-rich approach to art-making, Prince’s practice of appropriation and the media – all aspects which give life to Alex’s interplay between art and graphic design.

-He muses that, “a DJ seamlessly works in tracks, he/she will change the pitch, add or subtract bass or even speed up or slow down the track.
+Alex muses that, “a DJ seamlessly works in tracks, he/she will change the pitch, add or subtract bass or even speed up or slow down the track.
 I treat my images the same way.
 I study my own work and manipulate it to fit the moment.
 I feel it doesn’t lessen the original and frankly what is the original?
 It’s simply an evolution of an idea.”

 Alex Taves is a graduate of Ryerson University’s School of Fashion (Toronto) and the Digital Media Program at Concordia University (Montreal) where he explored the notion of digital media as ‘real’ art.
 For eight years he was Head of Graphics at Joe Fresh in Toronto.
-Now a studio artist, he lives with his family in Hamilton, Ontario.
+Now a studio artist, he lives with his family in Brantford, Ontario.

 22 x 30″ digital prints on archival paper: